Pizza Brain

-Pizza Brain is an American pizza culture museum and pizzeria, home to the world's largest collection of pizza memorabilia and collectibles.
-Pizza Brain is currently headquartered in the Kensington neighborhood of Philadelphia, United States, with the flagship restaurant on Frankford Avenue.
+Pizza Brain was a pizza culture museum and pizzeria based in Pennsylvania.
+It was home to the world's largest collection of pizza memorabilia and collectibles.
+Pizza Brain’s headquarters was in the Kensington neighborhood of Philadelphia.
+In 2024, Pizza Brain closed.

 History

-In May 2010, Kensington-based artist, Brian Dwyer, along with Christopher Powell, organized "Give Pizza Chance"—Philadelphia's first pizza-based art show—in which pizza served as muse for more than 25 artists who displayed their work at a local gallery.
+In May 2010, Kensington-based artist Brian Dwyer, along with Christopher Powell, organized "Give Pizza Chance"—Philadelphia's first pizza-based art show—in which pizza was served as the muse for more than 25 artists who displayed their work at a local gallery.